ManticoreGamesInc/platform-documentation/src/tutorials/ai_activity_tutorial.md

 end
 ```

-Finally, select and verify there is a valid board position to capture.
+Finally, select, and verify there is a valid board position to capture.

 ```lua
 -- If the AI has not chosen a board position, it is time to do that now